 Since you’ll start working on new OKRs in the next quarter, the OKRs of the current quarter should all be closed in the first week of a new quarter — at the latest.

 I often see that people use the last weeks of a quarter to give their OKRs a final push.
 Sometimes they even need the first few days of a new quarter to wrap them up.
-That’s perfectly fine and is also why I recommend everyone to close the OKRs during the first week of a new quarter.
+That’s perfectly fine and is also why I recommend everyone to close the OKRs during the first week of a new quarter (at the latest).
 That way, you can be sure the final results are in and the efforts to drive progress for this OKR have come to an end.
 You definitely want to avoid situations where people say “Yes, progress is only 40% but maybe I still manage to get this deal through which will increase progress to 60%”.

 Can it be ok to close OKRs at a later point?